 It is crucial for Amazon to respect international and national provisions regulating the right to non-discrimination, as the Ring involves classifying individuals based on their traits (Chun, 2020).
 The international prevention of discriminatory practices outlined in the International Bill of Human Rights is elaborated in three treaties: Article 1 of the Universal Declaration of Human Rights (UDHR) emphasizes the importance of freedom and equality in dignity and rights, while Article 24(1) of the International Covenant on Civil and Political Rights (ICCPR) and Article 2(1) of the International Covenant on Economic, Social and Cultural Rights (ICESCR) prohibit discrimination based on race, color, and national origin.
 Article 2 of AHRD also emphasizes the right to non-discrimination in race, national or social origin, economic status, or other standings.
-The UN Declaration on the Elimination of All Forms of Racial Discrimination highlights the global significance of eradicating racial discrimination, while the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) specifies the requirement for taking active steps to eliminate policies that foster racial divisions or prolong discrimination.
+The UN Declaration on the Elimination of All Forms of Racial Discrimination highlights the global significance of All Forms of Racial Discrimination Specifies the requirement for taking active steps to eliminate policies that foster racial divisions or prolong discrimination.